Sym-Bionic Titan: Production

-In a 2018 interview with Syfy, Tartakovsky revealed that he and his crew had written 10 more episodes before the show was cancelled.

-Possible revival

-In February 2017, Tartakovsky mentioned that, during an interview about the revival of Samurai Jack on Adult Swim, he could also return to Cartoon Network someday and bring Sym-Bionic Titan back in order to end the story of season one and resolve its cliffhanger in the style of Guillermo del Toro's Pacific Rim.
-Ilana and Octus later made cameo appearances in the OK K.O.!
-Let's Be Heroes episode "Crossover Nexus", with Tara Strong reprising her role as Ilana.

-In 2023, Tartakovsky reiterated his interest in continuing the story.

 Home media

 The entire series was released on DVD in Australia from Madman Entertainment on April 6, 2016, five years after the show's cancellation.
 The show was made available for streaming on Netflix in December 2019, but was later removed from the service the following year.
 Although Sym-Bionic Titan has never been released to DVD or Blu-ray in the United States, all 20 episodes were also available on iTunes and the Microsoft Store in SD.

 Reception

 Critical reception

 The series was positively received.
 Emily Ashby of Common Sense Media said that the series had "action, adventure, and positive messages for tweens."
 She argued that while there is cartoon violence, the show has positive like Ilana, describing her a "role model-worthy main female character."
 She also noted that there is a "gentle side to the show" which makes it different from "many action-adventure cartoons for kids."